Tree in water puddle after a heavy rain

 EFFECTS OF HEAVY RAIN ON TREES

-Causes Of Root Rot In Trees
+What Causes Root Rot In Trees?

 This tree had a fungus at the base that caused it to fall into a house during a period of heavy rain.